usmannawaz01/OCS-Text-Processing/README.md

-# PUA Converter / Handling System for Old Church Slavonic
+# Converter for Old Church Slavonic

 A Windows desktop application for converting Old Church Slavonic text that uses **PUA (Private Use Area)** characters into processed/converted text using selectable mapping databases.
 It supports both **single text conversion** and **batch conversion of folders**.